PhillipFawzyOfficial/dice_app/README.md

 ## How It Works
 The application uses a random number generator to change the dice image every time the user presses the roll button.

-## Getting Started

-To run this project:

-1. Clone the repository